JEcheverria18/givemefreescribdnow409/README.md

 <h2> Hi there!
 I'm Juan.</h2>

-I'm Juan from the West Coast USA and I am currently working on my graduate research project thesis focused on attention mechanism and classical control.
+I'm Juan from the West Coast USA and I am currently working on my graduate research project thesis focused on attention mechanisms and classical control.
 I really enjoy learning about the most current AI trends as well older ones.
 Cars are my first passion and I hope to one day soon work for the automotive industry.

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>